metaDAOproject/JTD-docs/docs/mechanics/implementation.md

 </div>

 This allows us to achieve the desired reverting of trades.
-For example, if someone mints conditional-on-pass META and trades it for conditional-on-pass META, either the proposal will pass and they can redeem conditional-on-pass SOL for SOL or the proposal will fail and they can redeem their conditional-on-fail META for their original META.
+For example, if someone mints conditional-on-pass META and trades it for conditional-on-pass USDC, either the proposal will pass and they can redeem conditional-on-pass USDC for USDC or the proposal will fail and they can redeem their conditional-on-fail META for their original META.

 So we create two markets per proposal: one where conditional-on-pass META is traded for conditional-on-pass USDC and one where conditional-on-fail META is traded for conditional-on-fail USDC.
 This allows traders to express opinions like "this token would be worth $112 if the proposal passes, but it's only worth $105 if the proposal fails."